ssvassiliev/Basics_of_Computers/_episodes/04-Using_computer.md

 <-----------------> 1h 50min

-## 32.Watch our schedule of training sessions to learn how to use different software
+## 35. Watch our schedule of training sessions to learn how to use different software

 We offer training sessions to teach you how to use different widely used application software such as Excel, OpenRefine, Python, R, Matlab, Paraview, and more.
+On this last slide, you will find links to our training sessions as well as to self-study materials.

 ## 33. Keyboard